Qeole/Enlight/README.md

 * Add line numbers (_default: off_): add line numbers on the left of file content.
 Line numbers are created with CSS and are not part of the file contents.
+* Select the programming languages to use in the add-on pop-up and for auto-detection.
+Using many languages tends to slow down auto-detection and to make it less accurate.
+Defaults to the list of “common” languages as offered by the highlight.js library on [its download page](hljs-download).

 When line numbering is enabled, it is possible to jump to the line passed through URL: e.g. scroll to line 27 and select it if a suffix such as